Queen Margaret Union: History

-The Queen Margaret Union was founded in 1890 by students of the Queen Margaret College, both named after Queen Saint Margaret of Scotland, in the West End of Glasgow to provide an outlet for their social and cultural needs.
+The Queen Margaret Union was founded in 1890 by students of the Queen Margaret College, both named after Saint Margaret of Scotland, a Queen Consort of Scotland, in the West End of Glasgow to provide an outlet for their social and cultural needs.

-The QMU originated in the basement rooms of the college until 1906, when the expansion of the college meant that the space was needed for teaching.
+The QMU operated in the basement rooms of the college until 1906, when the expansion of the college meant that the space was needed for teaching.
 A bazaar was held by the Board of Management (comprising elected students) to raise money to erect and furnish a union building to house the Union.
 The bazaar was held over four days and featured a number of stalls selling many different items from clothes to pieces of furniture.
+A concert in aid of the bazaar was held on October 1906 in Hillhead Burgh Hall.
+This was "largely attended" and featured a string orchesta and several vocalists including Jessie Soga.

 Although the funds were raised, a building was never created for the Union to occupy.

 After a few years of trying to decide how best to spend the money, a house at 31 Buckingham Terrace was rented.
 In 1912, the College Club at the University of Glasgow went into liquidation and the QMU took over the premises at 67 Ann Street (now Southpark Terrance) until 1922 when it moved across the road from the Glasgow University Union (GUU, which only admitted men) in the John McIntyre Building, to be based at 1 University Gardens (left, now part of the Department of History).
 During this period, the QM Union mostly provided space for its members to study, discuss, debate and eat.

 In 1932, as the Men's Union grew in size and had a building built at the bottom of Gilmorehill, its previous home in the John McIntyre Building was given to the QM Union.
 At this time in its history the QMU was beginning to explore, rather successfully, in the world of university debating.
 Men and other delegates were allowed to attend but only as "distinguished strangers", who sat in a separate gallery.
 Other facilities included a library, dining room, study space, and cubicles so that members who lived at home outwith the city centre could stay over after public transport had ended.